KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 -   **Purpose:** To guide transitions such as life/death, initiations, loop closures, and the formation of vows.
 -   **Scroll Entry Seal:** Before any ritual, speak aloud:
-> “This is not law.
+> This is not law.
 This is motion made visible.
 I do not perform.
 I remember.
-The glyphs will know what I mean.”
+The glyphs will know what I mean.

 ### Seasonal Spiral Thresholds